zootedme/zootedme.github.io/_posts/2020-06-01-how-to-make-money-on-instagram-in-2020.md

 ---
+title: How to Make Money on Instagram in 2021
 layout: post
-title: How to Make Money on Instagram in 2021
 image: assets/images/how-to-make-money-on-instagram-.png
-categories: Instagram MakeMoney Influencer Affiliate
+categories:
+- Instagram
+- MakeMoney
+- Influencer
+- Affiliate
 toc: true
-beforetoc: "Instagram is seemingly a very simple social media platform.
-Compared with the likes of Facebook or even Twitter, Instagram has an extremely narrow
+beforetoc: 'Instagram is seemingly a very simple social media platform.
+Compared with the likes of Facebook or even Twitter, Instagram has an extremely narrow focus: posting images.'
-  focus: posting images."
 author: jeff
-date: 2020-06-01 06:29:00 Z
+date: '2020-06-01 06:29:00 +0000'
 comments: true
 ---

 Instagram is seemingly a very simple social media platform.
 Compared with the likes of Facebook or even Twitter, Instagram has an extremely narrow focus: posting images.

 But while that’s true, it also hides a lot of depth.
 And this is a depth that can be plumbed for huge profits if you know how to make the platform work for you!